EpicBruh/Boids-adventure/README.md

 # Boids-adventure
-My adventure into integrating boids into unity using Rigidbodies and context of Nature Of Code
+My adventure into integrating boids into unity without using Rigidbodies and context of Nature Of Code